vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 - first launch AMI cannot be encrypted (root can be encrypted later )
 - on EBS backed, default action is to terminate and delete the volume
 - termination protection by default is OFF
+- **bootstrap scripts**
+  - during EC2 instance creation, a bootstrap script can be used to take various action on the instance
+- **instance metadata**
+  - `curl http://169.254.169.254/latest/meta-data` information about this instance
+  - `curl http://169.254.169.254/latest/user-data` information from bootstrap
+    - e.g. /local-ipv4 - local IP address
+    - or /public-ipv4

+#### EFS - Elastic File System
+- similar to EBS, easy and simple way to provision user storage
+- automatic growing and shrinking
+- we can enable lifecycle management, similar to S3
+  - we can move less used to EFS IA (infrequent access)
+  - by default, replicated to all AZs in a Region
+- we need amazon-efs-utils (e.g. `yum install amazon-efs-utils`)
+- it needs a Security Group for provisioning
+  - needs NFS ports opened for it to work
+  - supports NFSv4
+- pay as you go, up to PetaBytes, supports thousands of concurrent NFS connections
+- **Read after Write consistency**
+- can be using encryption in transit or not

 #### EC2 Security Groups
 - all changes to SGs take effect immediately